Urban Search and Rescue Texas Task Force 1: History

 Texas Task Force 1 was organized in 1997, and officially joined the FEMA National US&R System as a full, non-probationary member in June 2001.
 Starting in 2005, TX-TF1 expanded their search and rescue capability to include water rescue, with the purchase of additional equipment, boats, and a logistical support trailer.
 In 2009, the Helicopter Search and Rescue Technician (HSART) program was officially created within TX-TF1.
 This new program allowed for a quick response time of trained inland helicopter based search and rescue, along with partner agencies Texas Military Forces and the Texas Department of Public Safety.
 The TX-TF1 HSART program gives the state of Texas the ability to deploy trained personnel, aircrews, airframes during large state-wide disasters.

 At the November 15th Texas A&M University System (TAMUS) Board of Regents Meeting, TAMUS Chancellor John Sharp submitted a resolution to the TAMUS Board of Regents for their approval and adoption, which was approved, changing Texas Task Force 1's name to Texas A&M Task Force 1, effective December 1, 2018.

 A member of Texas Task Force 1 re-hoists a fallen US flag in Rockport, Texas, following landfall of Hurricane Harvey in 2017.

 Deployments

+Texas Task Force One search dog Kinsay receiving treatment after being injured while searching the World Trade Center wreckage, September 20, 2001.

 Texas A&M Task Force 1 personnel have responded to incidents such as 9/11 and Hurricane Katrina.
 Texas Task Force 1 was dispatched to the April 17, 2013 West fertilizer plant explosion and were dispatched to assist in the wake of the 2013 Moore tornado.
 In 2014 they were dispatched to an area outside of Little Rock, Arkansas to assist after a number of tornadoes hit the area.
 TX-TF1 had a record number of deployments in 2015, 2016, 2017, and 2018 as the team responded such natural disasters as the catastrophic 2015 Blanco River floods, the damaging May 2016 North American storm complex, the historic 2017 Atlantic hurricane season, to include Hurricane Harvey and Hurricane Maria, and the very busy 2018 Atlantic hurricane season responding to Hurricane Florence and Hurricane Michael.